 Scientists Mike Brown and Konstantin Batygin at the California Institute of Technology in Pasadena described the evidence for Planet Nine in a study published in the Astronomical Journal.
 The research is based on mathematical models and computer simulations using observations of six other smaller Kuiper Belt Objects with orbits that aligned in a similar matter.

-Because of their small size and distant location, Kuiper Belt Objects are a challenge to spot from Earth.
-Infrared measurements from NASA's space-based telescope, Spitzer, have helped to nail down sizes for the largest objects.
+Because of their small size and distant location, Kuiper Belt objects are a challenge to spot from Earth.
+Infrared measurements from NASA's space-based Spitzer telescope have helped to nail down sizes for the largest objects.

 In order to catch a better glimpse of these remote leftovers from the birth of the solar system, NASA launched the New Horizons mission.
 The spacecraft reached Pluto in 2015 and continued on with an aim to examine multiple KBOs.
 On January 1, 2019 it will fly by the Kuiper Belt object 2014 MU69.

 "2014 MU69 is a great choice because it is just the kind of ancient KBO, formed where it orbits now, that the Decadal Survey desired us to fly by," New Horizons principal investigator Alan Stern of the Southwest Research Institute (SwRI) in Boulder, Colorado, said in a statement.